Programming and Human Languages

-Here you can see an example to compare both genealogies (click to see details):
+Here you can see an example to compare both genealogies (click to see more details):

 If you are curious, the first programming language was Fortran, and it was born in 1954.
 So the history of programming languages is only about 64 years old.

 When looking at programming languages, there is always an underlying structure that is common to all of them.
-All have variables, methods, loops, conditionals, etc. And the same can be said for human languages; all of them have verbs, adjectives, conjunctions, etc. It also goes beyond simple structural components; in programming we can find design patterns which are used in any language, and with humans we find concepts like eating or feeling emotions common to everyone.
+All have variables, methods, loops, conditionals, etc. And the same can be said for human languages; all of them have verbs, adjectives, conjunctions, etc. It also goes beyond simple structural components; in programming we can find design patterns that can be used in any language, and with humans we find concepts like eating or feeling emotions common to everyone.

 This bears to conclude that all languages stem from one abstract mother language.
 For humans, this is the mental model we all share regardless of culture and race.
 There is an hypothesis considering this which calls it language of thought.
 For programming it is called pseudocode, which is used to define code regardless of implementation and platform.
 This idea of having a mother language is further supported by the fact that they can be translated into one another.
 Human languages are constantly being translated, but programming languages are also translated with a process called compilation.
 At the end, anything can be implemented or said in any language, but each one is more suitable for a specific context.
 This explains why Eskimos have so many different words to say “snow”, or why Perl has so much string manipulation functionality.

 Thinking about this concept of “sounding native” is what got me started thinking on this topic.
 Languages have syntax rules indicating what is correct and what isn't.
 And there are tools that can validate those.
 For humans we call them spell checkers and for programming they are called linters.